snap-stanford/ogb-web/_docs/datasets/linkprop.md

 Specifically, we downloaded Wikidata at three different time stamps [2] \(May, August, and November of 2015\), and construct three KGs, where we only retain entities and relation types that appear in the earliest May KG.
 We use the triplets in the May KG for training, and use the additional triplets in the August and November KGs for validation and test, respectively.
 Note that our dataset split is different from the existing Wikidata KG dataset that adopts conventional random split [3], which does not reflect the practical usage.

+**Previous version:**
+Previous version `ogbl-wikikg` was deprecated as of Dec 25th, 2020 due to a bug in negative samples of validation/test sets (many nodes are not sampled as negative samples).
+The issue is resolved in `ogbl-wikikg2`.
+The deprecated leaderboard of `ogbl-wikikg` can be found [here](../leader_deprecated/#ogbl-wikikg).

 #### References